Troy Terry: Professional

 The following season, Terry recorded 15 points in 47 games before the NHL season was paused due to the COVID-19 pandemic.
 During the season, he had missed six weeks after breaking a bone below his kneecap in a game against the Philadelphia Flyers and spent a few games with the Gulls on a conditioning stint.
 On July 14, 2020, as a restricted free agent, Terry was signed by the Anaheim Ducks to a three-year, $4.35 million contract extension.

 When the NHL returned for the 2020–21 season, Terry remained on the Ducks' roster prior to their opening night game.
 After recording four goals and three assists through 21 games, rumors began arising that Terry might be traded prior to the NHL Trade Deadline.
 However, he remained on the team and set a new career-high in goals and points while also logging an average of 14:22 of ice time.

 Terry began the 2021–22 season strong, setting a personal and franchise-record within the first two months.
 On November 15, 2021, Terry was named the NHL's Third Star of the Week after recording his first career overtime goal and his third career multi-goal and three-point performance.
 Following this, Terry became the youngest Duck in franchise history to record a point streak of at least 15 games.
 On January 3, 2022, in a 4–1 win against the Philadelphia Flyers, Terry recorded his first career NHL hat-trick.
 A few weeks later, he was voted into the NHL All-Star Game for the first time in his career.
 At the time of his selection, Terry had 22 goals and 14 assists for 36 points in 38 contests played.

+During the offseason, Terry agreed to a new 7-year contract extension with the Ducks worth $49 million with an average annual value (AAV) worth $7 million per season, that will keep Terry with the Ducks until the 2029–30 NHL season.